-With current industry advancements trend that has equalized costs of transceivers, in technical battle of CWDM vs DWDM more advancements are in DWDM.
+With current industry advancements trend that has equalized costs of transceivers, in a technical battle of CWDM vs DWDM, more advancements are in DWDM.

 CWDM vs DWDM – Channel Uniformity:

 As CWDM spectrum for 18 channels spans from 1260nm up to 1620nm compared to DWDM C-band 1530 – 1565 nm, CWDM has weakness from channel uniformity aspect.
-Attenuation in wide spectrum is different based on wavelength – for example, typical attenuation of G.652.C optical fiber is 0.38 dB/km at 1310nm wavelength and 0.22 dB/km at 1550nm.
-So in CWDM system You can get quite great disparity of channel optical performance using different CWDM wavelength.
+Attenuation in a wide spectrum is different based on wavelength – for example, typical attenuation of G.652.C optical fiber is 0.38 dB/km at the 1310nm wavelength and 0.22 dB/km at 1550nm.
+So in the CWDM system, you can get quite great disparity of channel optical performance using different CWDM wavelength.
 Uniformity of optical channels across whole 1260-1620nm spectrum depends on fiber cable specification. – we suggest checking carefully if You plan using passive CWDM.
-Especially it is very important for old G.652 specification fiber – it has so called “water-peak” phenomena in range of 1390 and 1490 nm that are not usable for CWDM connections at all.
-DWDM is clear winner here – due it’s narrow spectrum channel properties on same fiber will be almost identical.
+Especially it is very important for old G.652 specification fiber – it has so-called “water-peak” phenomena in a range of 1390 and 1490 nm that is not usable for CWDM connections at all.
+DWDM is a clear winner here – due it’s narrow spectrum channel properties on same fiber will be almost identical.

 CWDM vs DWDM – Capacity: